GitPaulo/fsm-visualisation/README.md

 # Finite State Machine - Generator & Animator
+A front-end application that generates, displays and animates theoretical Finite State Machines.

 **Features**:
 - Generation of DFA, NFA and E-NFA
 - Interactive visualisation of the FSMs.